Previous dayApril 12, 2026Next day

 131.6 km---✓ ReviewedUSGS →

-This magnitude 2.3 event was detected 67 km N of Akutan, Alaska on April 12, 2026, with origin time 19:56 UTC.
-The event originated approximately 131.6 km below the surface, classifying it as intermediate depth.
+Reports of a magnitude 2.3 earthquake 67 km N of Akutan, Alaska came in on April 12, 2026 at 19:56 UTC.
+This was a intermediate depth earthquake, focused at 131.6 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Geolocation places the event at 54.739°N, -165.718°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 54.739°, -165.718°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-12